dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 sidecar resources, and offline `status`/`doctor` behavior for every wheel.
-For bundled platform wheels, release smoke should also require `doctor.platform.executable_bundled == true`, run the packaged executable version probe, and start the sidecar without `--executable`.
+For bundled platform wheels, release smoke should also require `doctor.platform.executable_bundled == true`, run the packaged executable version probe, start the sidecar without `--executable`, and run `--hermetic-sidecar-smoke`.
+Use `--live-sidecar-smoke` separately when the operator intentionally wants to include external HistData.com availability and URL-validation coverage.

 ## GUI Integration Notes